4 MIN READ

 Built for extreme conditions, rain or dust doesn’t bother it.

-The Garmin Zumo XT2 is made for riders who want to push their limits.
+The Garmin Zumo XT3 is made for riders who want to push their limits.
 Whether you’re trekking through the forests of the Ardennes or tackling a mountain pass in the Dolomites – this device is literally built for adventure.
+The 6″ display carries an IPX7 water rating and MIL-STD-810 drop rating, meaning extreme weather and handlebar vibration simply aren’t a concern.

 Conclusion: do you choose convenience or control?